stuwilmur/GRADE-DOH-model/README.md

 - O'Hare BA-M, Hall S. The Impact of Government Revenue on the Achievement of the Sustainable Development Goals and the Amplification Potential of Good Governance.
 Cent Eur J Econ Model Econom 2022;14:109–29.
 [DOI: 10.24425/cejeme.2022.142627](https://doi.org/10.24425/cejeme.2022.142627)

 This package implements the core economic model only; it must be provided with input data.

+## Model

+## Testing

+This repository includes a suite of unit tests created using Jest;  run the tests using `npm test`.
+Coverage results are reported above.

+Several tests refer to various validation spreadsheets, which are to be found in [test/assets](./test/assets).

 ## Data